wistefan/i4trust-poc-ai-service/docker/happycattle/README.md

 A docker compose file is provided for deploying all the necessary components.
-Note that the networks are created in the master [docker compose](../docker-compose.yml) file, therefore this must be included when deplyoing the components.
+Note that the networks are created in the master [docker compose](../docker-compose.yml) file, therefore this must be included when deploying the components.

 ### Configuration

 This setup contains a default configuration via environment variables stored in env files in the [envs](./envs) directory.
-No further configuration is required.
+No further configuration is required, but changes can be made when the setup differs.

 Keys, certificates, EORI and the iSHARE Satellite configuration should be added to the [.env](../env) file of the parent directory.